Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-Moreover, the same conclusion holds under the hypothesis that $W_0$ is a flexible Weinstein domain of dimension $6$, provided that the contact structure on $M$ has vanishing $c_1$. \end{theorem} \begin{remark} \Cref{thm:unique} is stated in this way only for the purpose of constructing exotic contact structures on spheres in this paper, but in fact a stronger version of this result, giving homological information on the fillings in some other degrees for $W_0$ flexible, can also be obtained by similar arguments.
-We also point out that, when $M=\emptyset$ and $W_0$ is subcritical, one can use a strategy of filling by pseudo-holomorphic curves similar to \cite{BGZ} to obtain a similar result, which was used by the first three authors \cite[Theorem B]{BGM} to obstruct strong fillings. \end{remark}
+\begin{remark} \Cref{thm:unique} is stated in this way only for the purpose of constructing exotic contact structures on spheres in this paper, but in fact, a stronger version of this result, giving homological information on the fillings in some other degrees for $W_0$ flexible, can also be obtained by similar arguments.
+We also point out that, when $M=\emptyset$ and $W_0$ is subcritical, one can use a strategy of filling by pseudo-holomorphic curves similar to \cite{BGZ} to obtain a similar result, which was used by the first three authors \cite[Theorem B]{BGM} to obstruct strong fillings. \end{remark} In the proof of \Cref{thm:unique}, it is important to rule out the effects from Reeb orbits on $M$ as well as the boundary of the Weinstein $1$-handle in the connected sum.
+The former can be easily dealt with if we scale up the contact form on $M$, and those Reeb orbits will have large periods and hence not be seen, as we will use a fixed period threshold for filtered symplectic cohomology on $\partial W_0$.
+It is the Reeb orbits on the handle that divides \Cref{thm:unique} into two cases.
+In the general flexible case, the Reeb orbits created on the handle will have sufficiently high Conley-Zehnder indices, see e.g.\ \Cref{lemma:connected_sum}.
+Those orbits do not affect the piece of symplectic cohomology we care about.
+This uses the $\Z$-grading in an essential way.
+In the subcritical case, we make use of the splitting form and a special choice of almost complex structure so that we can rule out the interaction with those orbits on the handle by an energy argument, which is inspired by similar considerations in the work of Chiang-Ding-van Koert \cite{CDvK16}.

-\Cref{thm:unique} should be understood in the context of the classification of fillings of special families of contact manifolds in higher dimensions.
-Taking the celebrated Eliashberg--Floer--McDuff theorem \cite{McD91} as a starting point, many contact manifolds are expected to have unique Liouville/symplectically aspherical fillings, at least up to diffeomorphism.
-Up until now, results in this direction mainly apply to the contact boundary of a split manifold of the form $V\times \D^2$, up to subcritical/flexible surgeries; we refer to \cite{OV,BGZ,Zho21,product,BGM,GKZ}.

-If one considers the more general class of strong fillings, these are no longer unique, as one can take a blow-up of any given filling without affecting the boundary.
-However, it is plausible that all the ambiguity only comes from birational surgeries like blow-ups, which will increase the complexity of the topology of the filling; see \cite[\S 8]{Zho21} for supporting evidence.
-Moreover, Eliashberg \cite{Eli90} showed in dimension $3$, that if $W$ is a symplectic filling of $Y\#Y'$, then $W$ is obtained from attaching a $1$-handle to a symplectic filling $W'$ of $Y_1 \sqcup Y_2$ (which might be connected, cf.\ \cite{Bow_exact}).
-Although the higher dimensional analogue has not been established, partial generalizations were obtained by Ghiggini-Niederkr\"{u}ger-Wendl \cite{GNW}.
-Incarnations of these expectations at the level of homology lead to our obstructions to strong fillings.